build-on-aws/prioritizing-event-processing-with-apache-kafka/README.md

 ### What about the other topics?

-As you may know in Kafka a consumer can subscribe to multiple topics, allowing the same consumer to read messages from partitions belonging to different topics.
-Because of this the assignor ensures that only the topic specified in the configuration will have its partitions assigned to the consumers using the bucket priority logic.
+In Kafka, a consumer can subscribe to multiple topics, allowing the same consumer to read messages from partitions belonging to different topics.
+Because of this, the assignor ensures that only the topic specified in the configuration will have its partitions assigned to the consumers using the bucket priority logic.
 The other topics will have their partitions assigned to consumers using a fallback assignor.

 Here is an example of configuring the fallback assignor to round-robin: